 Real name Wat Phra Yai but colloquially referred to as the Big Buddha Temple, located in the North East of Koh Samui near the airport and on a little island which you would notice because of the causeway built to reach it.
 To get there is easy and although it is situation in a town called Bang Rak most people just refer to the area as the Big Buddha area.
 It is a tourist hotspot since it was built in 1972, I was lucky to get there before it got too busy.
 Once you enter the “town” I thought I hadn’t found the entrance because the small market you walk through first hardly reflects the serene pictures that come to mind when imagining a Buddhist Temple; steampunk’esc metal sculptures from the movie Predator and Aliens…quite cool though.

-Back on my scooter, cruising with a grim on my face not a care in the world.
+Back on my scooter, cruising from Big Buddha with a grim on my face not a care in the world.
 Time meant nothing, if Koh Samui took me days to ride around it didn’t seem to care, even in the busy areas I was in a groove, nothing seems to bother me, I was just enjoying the freedom and the ride.
 I was now covering ground I had the day before going past Nathon Pier, going through the main market area.
 A random person standing by a shop called out to me, normally I wouldn’t take any notice, not here at least, I turned to look at him and he gestured to my head then pointed down the road.
 I stopped, wasn’t quite sure what he meant but I had seen the signs when entering the area that helmets should be worn.
 Not to be “that” tourist I stopped and put my helmet on, only 100m down the road they were stopping and fining riders not wearing helmets.
 I thanked the gentleman in the back of my mind, this put an even greater smile on m face, how lucky was I!

 I had ridden around near ¾ of Koh Samui feeling like a local now knowing area like the back of my hand ?, as happy as Larry, then, a car knocked me off my scooter!